Diccionario de la lengua española: Pejorative definitions

-Many Spanish dictionaries have had racial and religious bias over the centuries; the DRAE is no exception.
+Many Spanish dictionaries have had racial and religious bias over the centuries; the DLE is no exception.
 Christianity and Catholicism were described in favourable terms; Judaism, Islam, and Protestantism unfavourably.
-By 2021 few biased definitions remained in the updated online DRAE; one that could be considered biased is one of the uses of moro (Moor, i.e. Muslim) – 10: (colloquial) A jealous and possessive man, who dominates his partner.
+By 2021 few biased definitions remained in the updated online DLE; one that could be considered biased is one of the uses of moro (Moor, i.e. Muslim) – 10: (colloquial) A jealous and possessive man, who dominates his partner.

 In 2006, the Spanish Federation of Jewish Communities complained that some of the dictionary's entries and definitions about Judaism were racist and offensive.
 One definition of sinagoga (synagogue) was: "a meeting for illicit ends"; the nominal definition of 'synagogue' was given first, and the pejorative definition was so identified.
 This had been removed by 2021.

 In November 2014, Romani in Spain complained about RAE at the European Court of Human Rights.
 Yerba-buena, an association of Spanish gitanos ("gypsies" in English), complained that one definition of Gitano: "one who practices deceit" or "one who tricks", is offensive and could encourage racism.
 The RAE responded that the word gitano is actually used with the meaning of "trickster" in Spanish, and that the dictionary documents the actual use of words; inappropriate use has to be eradicated by education, removing the word from the dictionary does not change its use: "we simply photograph the landscape; we do not create it".
 However, in November 2014 it was announced that the definition was to be modified, and in October 2015 it was changed, with trapacero included in the definitions in the updated online dictionary, but labelled "used as offensive or discriminatory".

 RAE also defined "woman" as the "weak sex".
 In November 2017, the term was examined and one month later it was changed.